pwitab/sos-access/docs/source/sos_access_protocol.rst

 within the interval.

-It is recommend that the transmitter sends at least three heartbeat signals per servicelevel time but no more than six.
+It is recommend that the transmitter sends at least three heartbeat signals per service level time but no more than six.

 .. todo::

     There is a protection if sending <pingrequest> very shortly a after each other that the server responds with PING_TO_OFTEN.
-What is this exact timelimit?
+What is this exact time limit since it doesn't seem to be bound to the service level?
     Contact SOS Alarm and ask.

 If heartbeat signals is sent to frequent an error message will be replied in the ping request response (PING_TO_OFTEN).